 1 Loans and leases restructured and in compliance with modified terms.
-Report loans and leases that have been restructured and are in compliance with their modified terms.
-However, exclude from this item all restructured loans secured by 1-to-4 family residential properties and all restructured loans to individuals for household, family, and other personal expenditures.
+Report in the appropriate subitem loans and leases that have been restructured and are in compliance with their modified terms.
+However, exclude from this item all restructured loans to individuals for household, family, and other personal expenditures (as defined for Schedule RC-C, part I, item 6).